haydenac11/School-Projects/README.md

 # School-Projects
-Collection of school assignments stored on school servers
+Collection of projects created for school.